PowerPoint Accessibility

 4. If the image is purely decorative, leave the Title field blank.

-The Office Accessibility Checker will flag images that need alternative text.
-Do not rely on the automatically generated alt text, it is rarely useful.
-In the Accessibility pane, Missing alternative text will appear as an error.
-You can select the drop down menu and choose Add a description.
+The Office Accessibility Checker will flag images that do not have alternative text.
+In the Accessibility pane, Missing object description will appear as an error.
+You can select the drop down menu and choose Add a description or right-click on the image and choose View Alt Text… Do not rely on the automatically generated alt text, it is rarely useful.

 Review this Pressbooks’ chapter on Alternative Text for more information.